SavageCore/MiyooMiniOverlayGuide/mm_plus/README.md

 - Go back to `Quick Menu` > Overrides and choose one:

-  - Save Content Directory Overrides (To use the overlay with all SNES games)
+  - Save Content Directory Overrides (To use the overlay with all GBC games)
   - Save Game Overrides (To use the overlay with a single game)

 - Go back and `Resume` the game.